 One thing is for certain – social media marketing is never free.
 Whether you’re spending your own valuable time on it, asking an employee to add it to their workload, hiring a social media employee, or outsourcing to a marketing firm, there is always a cost.
 The key is to get the maximum ROI out of the time or money you put into it.
 It’s important to remember, however, that ROI doesn’t have to mean revenue.
 It can, but it can also mean meeting other objectives, such as getting new leads, increasing email subscriptions, or even boosting customer satisfaction.
 The ROI you end up with is the direct result of how focused your social media marketing strategy is.

 5. Which social media platforms should my business have a presence on?

 There is no set answer to this question, because you need to have a presence wherever your customers are – and different businesses have different audiences.
 One demographic spends most of their time on Facebook, while another really only engages on LinkedIn, and some divide their time equally between three or more sites.
 Find out where your customers are, and follow them there.
-Keep in mind that social media networks are always changing and your audience’s preferences are, too!
-It’s important to stay up-to-date with the latest social media news (ex: Facebook algorithms or new Google+ features).

 6. Does my company really need a blog for social media marketing?